DanilleH22/inkpad_book/README.md

 ### Site Purpose:

 There is two purposes for this website, the first is for helping people publish their book.
 This gives them the chance to post books they are curently writing, especially if they aren't confident in their work or writing.
 The second purpose is for those who love to read but are not always able to pay Amazon prices for books, and don't mind unedited books.
 The user also doesn't get the worlds input on a book, they just go into it with only a synopsis and their imagination.
 In this generation of BookTok where people are always commenting what book is good and not, this website prevents this.
-The

 ### Site Goal:
 The goal is to help authors publish their book, without having to worry about who likes it.
 The site purposely doesn't show you who's liked it or who bookmarked it, because the goal is to develop your writing skills and confidence in yourself.